higayasuo/wasm2js-template/README.md

 These versions are specifically chosen for compatibility with the wasm2js conversion process.

-#### create-zip.js
+#### pack.js
-Creates a distributable zip package containing the converted JavaScript files and related assets.
+Creates a distributable npm package containing the converted JavaScript files and related assets using `npm pack`.

 ## Usage